djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/Song Sparrow.md

 ![[Song Sparrow Thumbnail.jpg]]

-*Song Sparrow foraging around Warinanco Park at start of Spring.*
+*Song Sparrow on a tree at Hawk Rise Sanctuary.*

 ---------------------------------------------------------------
 ## Notes